 How does a horizontal water mill?

 But how does a horizontal watermill?
 The water of the stream San Giorgio is channeled into a large collection tank, as you see in VIDEO.
-Through a funnel-shaped throat (dialect "Sajtta"), the water falls by force of gravity along 10 meters in height and passes through an eyelet of the diameter of six centimeters in width.
+Through a funnel-shaped throat (called in sicilian dialect “sajitta”), the water falls by force of gravity along 10 meters in height and passes through an eyelet of the diameter of six centimeters in width.
 Like this, the water acquires a strong pressure (a stop bar) and, when it is released, the jet violence moves the wooden wheel of the mill.
 The force of the water is transmitted by means of a rotating arm to the grindstone, that turns the natural stone that is located on the upper floor, allowing to grind the wheat grains.
 In summer, when the stream is dry, a closed piping system and allows to recycle the water.

 The flour produced: the grain returns to be cultivated on Nebrodis